licitdev/docs/configuration/data-model/relationships.md

 The easiest way to configure an M2O field is to follow the guide on how to [create a field (standard)](/configruation/data-model/fields/#create-a-field-standard) and select the M2O Interface from the template wizard.

 In an M2O relationship, multiple items from the parent collection are linked to one single item in the related collection.
 For example, there are many cities in a country, but a city can only be in one country.
+To create an M2O, the parent collection must have a foreign key field to link items from the related collection.
+Therefore, we create a `country_id` field in the `cities` collection to store a foreign key to link the relevant country.

 ![Many-to-One Relational Diagram](image.webp)

-To achieve an M2O, the parent collection must have a foreign key field to link items from the related collection.
-Therefore, we create a `country_id` field in the `cities` collection, to store the ID of the relevant country.
+Let's take a look at the raw schema.

 ```
 cities (the "many" collection)